cmhedrick/wposter/README.md

 So far the tool can do the following recon functions:
 1. Enumerate Users (ID & Name)
 2. Retrive Post Information (Post ID & Title)
-3. ~~Create HTML copy of page, to read in browser locally~~ Almost done...
+3. Create HTML copy of page, to read in browser locally
+4. Test for REST API Vulnerability

 ### Why?
 This project was inspired by a bunch of CTF's that use WordPress (usually out of date versions) as a CMS.
 This project also falls somewhere in the OSINT spectrum too.
 The motivation is for it is because of the #100DaysOfCode